dmjohnsson23/pdform/README.md

 * PikePdf already has classes for streams and stream operations that could replace ours, though they are slightly lower level than ours.
 * PikePdf already has a Rectangle class that could replace our `Rect` class.
 * The underlying library (QPDF) has `QPDFFormFieldObjectHelper` and `QPDFAcroFormDocumentHelper`, which if exposed could be of use to us for `Field`
+* The Form 9 example has validation on the phone number fields when viewed in Adobe Reader.
+I'm honestly not sure how that works, but I'd like to be able to have functionality to disable it.

 ## Other Options Explored